Sivara12/Sentiment_Analysis_Youtube_cmd/README.md

 ## Data Collection

 Data was collected using the YouTube API to scrape comments from each of the selected videos.
-After retrieving the comments, preprocessing steps were applied, such as:
+After retrieving the comments, preprocessing steps were applied, including:
-- Removing emojis, special characters, and irrelevant text for clean input.
+- Removing emojis, special characters, and irrelevant text to clean the input data.

-This step ensured that the data was suitable for accurate sentiment analysis.
+This ensured that the data was suitable for accurate sentiment analysis.

 ## Sentiment Analysis

-The sentiment analysis was performed using several Python libraries, including:
+The sentiment analysis was performed using Python libraries, including:
 - **VADER** (Valence Aware Dictionary and sEntiment Reasoner) for sentiment scoring.
 - **NLTK** for natural language processing and text preprocessing.
 - **Pandas** for data handling and organization.